History of Real Salt Lake: 2010

 On October 16, 2010, Real Salt Lake improved their home unbeaten streak to 25 games in a row after beating the FC Dallas 2–0.
 This win gave Real Salt Lake the most consecutive home games without a loss in MLS history.
-This streak was ended at 29 games on May 28, 2010, with their loss to the Seattle Sounders FC.

 RSL simultaneously tied the record for a Single Season Home Unbeaten Streak with zero losses in Rio Tinto Stadium in the 2010 regular season.
 This tied the only other standing Single Season Home Unbeaten Streak, held by the San Jose Earthquakes in the 2005 season.

 2010-11 CONCACAF Champions League

 The 6th and final game for the first round of Group A came on October 19, when Cruz Azul came to Rio Tinto Stadium.
 Both teams stood on top of Group A with 10 points each, and the winner would take top of the group.
 With mostly second-tier players on the field, Real Salt Lake ended up beating Cruz Azul 3–1 in front of a record crowd of 20,463 fans, with two goals coming from rookie Paulo Araujo Jr. Real Salt Lake ended the first round at first place in Group A. This win also made Real Salt Lake the first ever MLS club to win its group in the CONCACAF Champions League.

 Thanks in part to their performance in the Champions League, RSL became the first American club ever to crack the Top 25 World Rankings at WorldClubRankings.com (in April 2011).

 On April 20, 2011, Real Salt Lake played their first leg of the CONCACAF Champions League Final at Estadio Tecnológico against CF Monterrey.
 RSL's Javier Morales was able to score an equalizing goal in the 89th minute, ending the game in a 2–2 draw.
 The second leg of the final was held on April 27, 2011, at Rio Tinto Stadium; Monterrey's Humberto Suazo scored the only goal of the game, giving Monterrey a 3-2 aggregate victory.